macformula/racecar/docs/docs/firmware/project-structure/index.md

     --8<-- "inc/bindings.h"
     ```

 This completes the bindings contract.
-We can now write the application code, knowing that the platforms will all stasify this contract.
+We can now write the application code, knowing that the platforms will all satisfy this contract.

 ## Application code